 The Parks Division is part of the General Fund budget and provides the funding for the staffing, equipment, supplies, and services necessary to operate and maintain city parks and pathways.
 There are no designated recurring sources of funding for operations, maintenance, and capital improvements.
-At present, parks operations and maintenance receive its funding from the General Fund, while parks capital improvements are funded by the General Fund, park system development charges, donations, and grants.
+At present, parks operations and maintenance receive their funding